ckan/ckan/doc/maintaining/configuration.rst

       Custom sqlalchemy config parameters used to establish the main database connection.

-That's it!
-Now CKAN won't report any "undeclared" ``sqlalchemy.*`` option, because you've just declared any possible config option with the ``sqlalchemy.`` prefix.
+Dynamic options should not be accessed via ``config.get_value`` at the moment.
+Use ``config.get``(which is identical to ``dict.get``) instead.

 Use this feature sparsely, only when you really want to declare literally ANY value following the pattern.
-If you have finite set of possible options, consider declaring all of them, because it allows you to provide validators and prevents you from accidental shadowing of unrelated options.
+If you have finite set of possible options, consider declaring all of them, because it allows you to provide validators, defaults, and prevents you from accidental shadowing of unrelated options.

 Accessing config options